devnote-dev/yagpdb-ccs/README.md

 <details>
   <summary>JSONify CC v4.15</summary>
   <br>
   Converts and outputs JSON format of messages, as well as IDs, message types, message snowflake, (etc).
+Now with a <code>-f</code> flag for a file attachment output and a <code>-j</code> flag for output formatting.
+Normal codeblock output is also under the JSON codeblock colours.
 See README.md for more info.
   </br>
 </details>

 <details>
-  <summary>Report CCs (v2-v3)</summary>
+  <summary>Report CCs (v4)</summary>
   <br>
-  A fully functioning reports system with reaction interactions, database storage, and admin commands.
+  A fully functioning reports system with reaction interactions, database storage, admin commands, and a type-out mod action response!
 You can find out more info in the README.md
   </br>
 </details>

 <details>
   <summary>Ghost-Ping Detection (v1 & v2)</summary>
   <br>
   An accurate ghost-ping detection custom command with optional double checks, mention checks (for edited messages) and more.
-Ghost-Ping CCs are purposefully made to be easily edited / interchangeable, see README.md fore more info.
+Ghost-Ping CCs are purposefully made to be easily edited / interchangeable and can be done under this license (just keep credits please), see README.md fore more info.
   </br>
 </details>